 The Directors are required to prepare financial statements for each financial year.
-The Directors have elected to prepare the Group financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+The Directors have elected to prepare the Group financial statements in accordance with UK adopted International Financial Reporting Standards (IFRSs).
 Under company law the Directors must not approve the financial statements unless they are satisfied, they give a true and fair view of the state of affairs of the Group and of the profit or loss of the Group for that year.
 In preparing these financial statements, the Directors are required to: